 - Corporate entities

-1- NSCCL receives all trades executed or locked in the trading day at the beginning of the settlement cycle.
+1- At the beginning of the settlement cycle, NSCCL (now NSE Clearing Limited) receives all the trades executed or locked in on the trading day.

-2- After receiving the details of all trades, it calculates each member’s cumulative obligation for trade settlement.
+2- Based on the details of all trades received, NSE Clearing calculates the cumulative obligation of each member for trade settlement.

-3- This information is then electronically transmitted to the Clearing Members (CMs).
-Every trade completed during a specific trading period is settled together for all members.
+3- The calculated settlement information is electronically transmitted to the Clearing Members (CMs).
+All trades completed during a specific trading period are grouped together for settlement.

-5- Following that, the settlement procedure entails allocating the delivery of securities to arrive at the exact delivery and receipt obligations of funds and securities for each NSCCL member.
+5- Following the netting process, the settlement procedure involves allocating the delivery of securities to ensure precise delivery and receipt obligations of funds and securities for each NSCCL member.

-6- When the pay-out of funds and securities is declared and released, the settlement procedure is complete.
+6- Once the payout of funds and securities is declared and released, the settlement process is completed.

-7- The delivering members are required to bring in the securities on the pay-in day and deliver them to the respective receiving members on the pay-out day.
+7- On the pay-in day, delivering members are required to bring in the specified securities, which are then delivered to the respective receiving members on the pay-out day.

-The clearing house is not only in charge of settling stocks listed on the NSE, but it also serves as a centralized portal for settlements of other products.
-The available products that are catered by NSCCL are stated below.
+NSCCL offers a diverse range of products for settlement.
+Apart from settling stocks listed on the NSE, it acts as a centralized platform for settling various other products.
+The products catered by NSCCL include:

 - Equity & Commodity Derivatives